 Falls remain the leading cause of injury death for older Americans.
 Falls threaten seniors’ safety and independence and generate enormous economic and personal costs.
 CDC’s Injury Center monitors falls, fall-related injuries, and associated costs, reporting:

-- One-third of Americans aged 65+ falls each year.
+One-third of Americans aged 65+ fall each year.

 In addition to pain and suffering, and the high cost of rehabilitation, falls with or without injury also carry a heavy quality of life impact.
 A growing number of older adults fear falling and, as a result, often self-limit activities and social engagements.
 Resulting limitations can result in further physical decline, depression, social isolation, and feelings of helplessness.